-Events such as severe weather or traffic accidents can cause disruption and delay as you travel from A to B, and in extreme cases can even leave you stranded in your car.
+Events such as severe weather can cause disruption and delay as you travel from A to B, and in extreme cases can even leave you stranded in your car.
 That is why it is important to take steps to either avoid the disruption, or to minimise the impact of the delay on your journey and keep you and those around you safe.

 What can I do?

 During severe weather, consider whether you need to travel right now, or if you can wait until the weather improves

 Make sure your car is ready for a journey in poor weather (such as checking tyre pressure and fuel levels)

 In winter, think about getting winter tyres or snow socks for your vehicle

 Pack an emergency kit in your car.